metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `client_ca_secret` (String) The secret containing the Client CA certificate.
-If not defined, a new secret will be createdwith a self-signed CA and will be used to generate all the client certificates.<br /><br />Contains:<br /><br />- 'ca.crt': CA that should be used to validate the client certificates,used as 'ssl_ca_file' of all the instances.<br />- 'ca.key': key used to generate client certificates, if ReplicationTLSSecret is provided,this can be omitted.<br />
+If not defined, a new secret will be created with a self-signed CA and will be used to generate all the client certificates.<br /> <br /> Contains:<br /> <br /> - 'ca.crt': CA that should be used to validate the client certificates, used as 'ssl_ca_file' of all the instances.<br /> - 'ca.key': key used to generate client certificates, if ReplicationTLSSecret is provided, this can be omitted.<br />
-- `replication_tls_secret` (String) The secret of type kubernetes.io/tls containing the client certificate to authenticate asthe 'streaming_replica' user.If not defined, ClientCASecret must provide also 'ca.key', and a new secret will becreated using the provided CA.
+- `replication_tls_secret` (String) The secret of type kubernetes.io/tls containing the client certificate to authenticate as the 'streaming_replica' user.
+If not defined, ClientCASecret must provide also 'ca.key', and a new secret will be created using the provided CA.
 - `server_alt_dns_names` (List of String) The list of the server alternative DNS names to be added to the generated server TLS certificates, when required.
 - `server_ca_secret` (String) The secret containing the Server CA certificate.
-If not defined, a new secret will be createdwith a self-signed CA and will be used to generate the TLS certificate ServerTLSSecret.<br /><br />Contains:<br /><br />- 'ca.crt': CA that should be used to validate the server certificate,used as 'sslrootcert' in client connection strings.<br />- 'ca.key': key used to generate Server SSL certs, if ServerTLSSecret is provided,this can be omitted.<br />
+If not defined, a new secret will be created with a self-signed CA and will be used to generate the TLS certificate ServerTLSSecret.<br /> <br /> Contains:<br /> <br /> - 'ca.crt': CA that should be used to validate the server certificate, used as 'sslrootcert' in client connection strings.<br /> - 'ca.key': key used to generate Server SSL certs, if ServerTLSSecret is provided, this can be omitted.<br />
-- `server_tls_secret` (String) The secret of type kubernetes.io/tls containing the server TLS certificate and key that will be set as'ssl_cert_file' and 'ssl_key_file' so that clients can connect to postgres securely.If not defined, ServerCASecret must provide also 'ca.key' and a new secret will becreated using the provided CA.
+- `server_tls_secret` (String) The secret of type kubernetes.io/tls containing the server TLS certificate and key that will be set as 'ssl_cert_file' and 'ssl_key_file' so that clients can connect to postgres securely.
+If not defined, ServerCASecret must provide also 'ca.key' and a new secret will be created using the provided CA.

 <a id="nestedatt--spec--env"></a>